 Vercel's free account does not allow for monetization, so ecommerce sites hosted on Vercel will need to be on a paid plan.

-Once logged in, you can import your storefront git repo from the Import Git Repository section of the Vercel dashboard.
-Select your storefront repo to begin.
+Once logged in, you can import your storefront git repository from the Import Git Repository section of the Vercel dashboard.
+Select your storefront repository to begin.

 For Swell storefront themes, you want to ensure that the build settings and environment variables are set up according to the theme’s instructions:

 Now that we've set the configurations, we can go ahead and deploy the site.
 This may take a bit of time, depending on how much data is within your store.
 Starting from scratch, it took us anywhere from 3 to 5 minutes to get the base storefront theme deployed.
 If the deployment stalls or you encounter a network issue during your deployment attempt, wait a few minutes before trying again.